 Addicts commonly relapse after leaving rehab, as they get thrown back in the same environment that encouraged their addiction before.
 In the area, there is a need for a facility that helps those battling with addiction by giving them a safe place to stay while working on bettering themselves and their situation.
 Houma native Renee Bertinot started an organization to build such a facility with S.A.R.A.H.’s (Seeking Action Raising Awareness & Hope) Place.
-A campaign dear to her heart as she unfortunately knows what the deadly effects of addiction causes someone close to you.
+A campaign dear to her heart as she, unfortunately, knows what the deadly effects of addiction cause someone close to you.

 Renee’s daughter, Sarah Pellegrin, struggled with addiction.

-Sarah would eventually seek help and left the area to enter a rehab facility, where she was clean for nine months.
+Sarah eventually sought help and left the area to enter a rehab facility, where she was clean for nine months.
 However, soon after returning to Houma, she was triggered to use again.

 “She went to NA [Narcotics Anonymous] meetings and to classes, but the familiarity of the area, the surroundings and coming back to the same place where she left was not good.
 It causes triggers,” Renee explains.

-Sarah passed away at the age of 31 on March 29, 2018 due to an overdose on fentanyl-laced heroin.
+Sarah passed away at the age of 31 on March 29, 2018, due to an overdose of fentanyl-laced heroin.

 “When they get clean, it doesn’t mean the desire leaves.
 It takes a lot of committed, dedicated work on their part, and it is possible,” Renee says.
 “But it takes a conducive environment for sobriety, along with support.
 She had the support, but she had to go back to the same place she was living.
 I didn’t know any of this until after the fact; it was way too late by then.”

-Now with the firsthand knowledge of what is necessary to keep at-risk loved ones away from drugs, Renee started S.A.R.A.H.’s Place with her longtime friend, Michelle Eschete.
+With firsthand knowledge of what is necessary to keep at-risk loved ones away from drugs, Renee started the SARAH organization with her longtime friend, Michelle Eschete.

-The S.A.R.A.H.’s Place organization was started to not only build a transitional facility in the Houma area and counsel people in the community but also to educate drug abusers, those close to them and other individuals in the community, especially on the dangers of fentanyl.
+The SARAH organization was started to not only build a transitional facility in the Houma area and counsel people in the community but also to educate drug abusers, those close to them and other individuals in the community, especially on the dangers of fentanyl.

 Renee and Michelle also wish to remove stigmas that pertain to those with addiction and their families.